yagasoft/DynamicsCrm-CodeGenerator/README.md

 	+ Option to lock Variable names to avoid code errors on regeneration
   + Greatly enhanced regeneration speed by only fetching changed metadata from the server
   + Support for strongly-typed Alternate Keys, for Entities and Entity References
+  + Add Annotations for model validation
   + Generate Metadata
 	+ Field Logical and Schema Names
 	+ Localised labels
   + Many options to optimise generated code size
-  + Define web service contracts
 	+ Filter attributes to reduce size
-	+ Add Annotations for model validation
+  + Define web service contracts with different profiles
 	+ Option to mark certain Fields as 'ready only'
   + Generate concrete classes for CRM Actions
   + Support bulk relation loading